-The evaluation provides evidence that the actual version of the TOE (refer to chapter 2 for details on the TOE configuration) provides the Security Functions as specified by the developer.
+The evaluation provides evidence that the actual version of the TOE (refer to chapter 2 and section 3.2 for details on the TOE configuration) provides the Security Functions as specified by the developer.
 The test results confirm the correct implementation of the TOE Security Functions.